suraj-upad/Transcriptional_variance_T21/README.md

-# Increased transcriptional variance in human Trisomy 21 revealed by single-cell analyses
+# Single-cell analyses reveal increased gene expression variability in human neurodevelopmental conditions

-Code used for paper titled "Increased transcriptional variance in human Trisomy 21 revealed by single-cell analyses"
+Code used for paper titled "Single-cell analyses reveal increased gene expression variability in human neurodevelopmental conditions"

 We calculated cell-type variability, using method from Liu et al., and gene-level variability analysis, using methods from Brennecke et al., Osorio et al., and Cai.